MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ms.topic: overview
 ---

-# Enable app customization and block apps till admin allows
+# Enable app customization and block apps until admin allows

 Microsoft Teams lets admins customize apps to enhance store experience and adhere to their organization's branding.
 An app developer can allow their app to be customized by a Teams admin.
 For more information about admin tasks, see
 [Customize apps in the Teams admin center](/MicrosoftTeams/customize-apps).